 Occupational Therapy and the Elderly: Living at Home Safely

-Our parents are getting older and wish to stay in their home as long as possible.
+Our parents are getting older and wish to stay in their home for as long as possible.
 We sometimes worry about their safety since their environment is often not adapted to their physical and cognitive disabilities, which evolve along with age and illness.
 For the elderly, the health benefits of staying in one’s home are well known, but the home needs to be safe.

 Here are a few basic guidelines to make a home safer: